|Where:||Egremont, Cumbria. Gurning Championship held at the Market Hall.|

 |Time:||Fair events from about 10 am.
 Gurning 6pm onwards|

-A full programme is available from local shops by the end of August for a small fee 0f £1.50 and can also be viewed on the Fair website.
+A full programme is available from local shops by the end of August for a small fee of £1.50 and can also be viewed on the Fair website.

 The showfield for the daytime events can be very muddy – wellies recommended -remember that Cumbria has a high rainfall rate!
-The Pigs Bladder Football match is at 3.15.
 Entry to the Market Hall is by donation at the door – there’s a large seating area but arrive early if you need a seat as the hall will fill up rapidly.
 Drinks & snacks are available on site.
 It’s very family friendly with Junior Talent Show and Gurning competitions in the early evening.
 A great day and night out!

 Click here for the event website : http://www.egremontcrabfair.com/